Victorian Railways T class: History

 Many were withdrawn in the late 1980s with the arrival of the G class locomotives.
 In October 1992, six low nose locomotives were sold to Australian National with five entering service as the CK class as shunters and bankers in Adelaide.
 All were included in the sale of Australian National to Australian Southern Railroad in November 1997.
 One was resold to SCT Logistics with the remaining four operating on the narrow gauge Eyre Peninsula Railway as at January 2014.

+In 1987, T343, T322, T323 and T324 were sold to Bob White Electrix in Geelong for use as stationary generator units, providing electrical power for testing high voltage electric motors and generators, bound for submarines.
+The estimated cost by the State Electricity Commission (SEC) of Victoria to install electrical transformers and a connection to the state electricity grid was exponentially higher than the rumoured purchase price from V/line of $2500 per locomotive.
+The locomotives had their bogies removed and were placed on concrete blocks, side-by-side, at the Bob White Electrix facility at North Shore.
+The locomotives initially retained their VR liveries, however have since been painted solid blue.
+These units are still located at this facility and still appear to be in use as of 2023.

 Others were sold to Chicago Freight Car Leasing Australia, El Zorro, Great Northern Rail Services, SCT Logistics, Southern Shorthaul Railroad, and West Coast Railway.
 A number of the T class have been preserved.

 Those remaining with V/Line Freight were included in the sale to Freight Australia and in 2000, some stored examples were reactivated and fitted with standard gauge bogies to haul grain services in southern New South Wales.
 These passed with the Freight Australia business to Pacific National in August 2004.